Aminocd/slate/source/index.html.md

-issuer-user-id | The ID of the user account that issued the currency issuer-user-username | The ID of the user account that issued the currency issuer-user-avatar-url | The URL at which the avatar picture of the user that issues the currency can be found burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) daily-burn-rate | The daily rate at which the currency burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency
+issuer-user-id | The ID of the user account that issued the currency issuer-user-username | The ID of the user account that issued the currency issuer-user-avatar-url | The URL at which the avatar picture of the user that issues the currency can be found issuer-public-currency-holding-id | The user ID of the public currency holding of the issuer of the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) daily-burn-rate | The daily rate at which the currency burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency